 Coach Class Flights: The Basics of Economy Travel

 Coach, or economy class, remains the most affordable way to fly.
 It prioritizes volume over luxury, cramming as many passengers as possible into each cabin.
+Coach seats typically offer limited legroom, minimal recline, and lack features like footrests, making them less comfortable compared to higher classes.

 Airport Experience